swgriffith/azure-guides/aksminroles-v2.md

 - Upgrade
 - Deletion

 **Note:** Within cluster management there are some permutations if you're attaching your cluster to a Virtual Network/Subnet that is in another Subscription or Resource Group.
-Likewise for connecting to Log Analytics or Storage in separate Subscriptions or Resource Groups.
+Likewise for connecting to Log Analytics in separate Subscriptions or Resource Groups.
+The following breaks down all of those permutations.

 ## Summary of Roles
 For those looking to skip the lengthy walk through below, here are the basic custom role definitions you need for Cluster management.
 Again, this does not include any changes you may choose to make to the Cluster Service Principal, which by default is granted Contributor rights on the MC_ Resource Group.
+Any of the following can be combined, however keep in mind the scope that you wish to apply.
+Keeping them separate gives your more granulaterity on the scope for each role.

 ### Retrieval of .kube/config credentials file via Azure CLI
 In order to use kubectl you will need to get your cluster credentials.
 Azure will provide these to you using the *az aks get-credentials* command.
 There are two roles available to control this, as follows: